The FEBS Young Scientists’ Forum

 The 2023 FEBS Young Scientists’ Forum (YSF 2023) will be held in late June 2024, in Pavia, Italy, just ahead of the 48th FEBS Congress in July 2023, in Tours France.
 The meeting will bring together around 100 selected young researchers in biochemistry and molecular biology, who will also attend the Congress.
 Find more details in the YSF section of the Congress website.
-The application deadline is 8 December 2022.
+The selection of participants was completed in February 2023.

 Background on the FEBS YSF